4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/06-Constants/README.md

 Make the code output **0.9** on the console when fixed.

 ### 💡 Hint:
-* Search the error on google.com to learn how to fix it.
+* Search "TypeError assignment to constant variable" on Google.com to learn how to fix it.